kjd/idna/README.rst

 Compatibility Mapping (UTS #46)
 +++++++++++++++++++++++++++++++

-As described in RFC 5895, the IDNA specification no longer including mappings from different forms of input that a user may enter, to the form that is provided to the IDNA functions.
-This functionality is now a local user-interface issue distinct from the IDNA functionality.
+As described in `RFC 5895 <http://tools.ietf.org/html/rfc5895>`_, the IDNA specification no longer including mappings from different forms of input that a user may enter, to the form that is provided to the IDNA functions.
+This functionality is now considered by the specification to be a local user-interface issue distinct from IDNA conversion functionality.

-The Unicode Consortium has developed one such user-level mapping, known as `Unicode IDNA Compatibility Processing <http://unicode.org/reports/tr46/>`_.
+This library support one user-level mapping, that developed by the Unicode Consortium, known as `Unicode IDNA Compatibility Processing <http://unicode.org/reports/tr46/>`_.
-It provides for both transitional mapping and non-transitional mapping described in this document.
+It provides for both regular mapping and transitional mapping.

+For example, "Königsgäßchen" is not a permissible label as LATIN CAPITAL LETTER K is not allowed (as are capital letters in general).
+UTS46 will convert this into lower case.

 .. code-block:: pycon